 Eccentricity, or at least a tendency to push the envelope, is part of the Josh Flagg persona -- both on and off the air.
 Flagg once rented a helicopter to show a client the aerial view of a property that wasn't available for a showing.
 "It was a $10 million teardown," said Flagg.
 "Why did he need to see inside?"
 The house sold.
 You can't argue with logic, after all.

-Another time, Flagg wrapped an entire house in a red ribbon and bow as a closing "gift" for a open houses, especially those held for brokers (known as caravans where agents tour all the new listings to the market on a given day).
+Another time, Flagg wrapped an entire house in a red ribbon and bow as a closing "gift" for a See photos of homes for sale in your area and across the country on AOL Real Estate client.
+He throws legendary open houses, especially those held for brokers (known as caravans where agents tour all the new listings to the market on a given day).
 At Flagg's open houses, agents are often treated to catered events prepared by celebrity chefs and are entertained by live musicians.
 Stunts?
 Perhaps, but no one disputes their effectiveness.
 On one occasion, he threw a "Jewish open house" that featured kosher deli food from a famous delicatessen for a listing in Encino, a predominantly Jewish high-end area in Los Angeles' San Fernando Valley.
 In a recent episode, Grandma Edith suggests that the best way for him to market an unfinished home that resembles a construction site is to throw a lavish open house party with champagne and attractive young women serving -- and just have everyone wear construction hats.

 While the other two stars of the popular Bravo show have incorporated their personal lives into their respective story lines, Flagg deliberately kept his principal relationship away from the cameras.
 This season, he revealed his 3.5 year relationship with interior designer Colton Thorn only in the context of asking Thorn how he felt about being outed in his Brokering the Dream book.
 Last season, MDL star Madison Hildebrand made a much larger splash when he came out on an internationally broadcast show and this season has featured matchmaking attempts by friends trying to help Madison find the perfect mate.